Monuments of India- 6 Remarkable Memorials

 This temple is a beautiful example of architecture.
 This temple is striving for world unity, irrespective of caste, creed, creed, nationality.
 It is one of the seven Baha’i places of worship around the world.

 Delhi is the first temple in Delhi to use solar energy.
-With solar energy consumption, this temple saves 1440000 Indian rupees ($ 20422.4) annually.
+With solar energy consumption, this temple saves 1440000 Indian rupees ($20422.4) annually.

-Both sides of the path leading to the temple have adorned with lush green lawns and shrubs.
+Both sides of the path leading to the temple have been adorned with lush green lawns and shrubs.
 Also, the colorful flowers add to the beauty of the area.

 The serene atmosphere of the temple is nourishing for chanting, penance, meditation.
 The unique architecture inside is an attraction for all.
 You can study, read, and write any religious book in a quiet environment.